Stories that inspire

 He has reported on local and state government and politics; education; business; and the charitable world.

-In 1991, as business editor at The News & Observer, Todd launched a weekly column on nonprofits and philanthropy.
-And in 1993, he launched the Philanthropy Journal.
+In 1991, as business editor at The News & Observer, Todd began writing a weekly column on nonprofits and philanthropy.
+And in 1993, he started the Philanthropy Journal.
 He served through April 2012 as editor and publisher of the Journal, which was the first statewide newspaper in the U.S. to report on the charitable world.

 For over 13 years, Todd has written a local philanthropy column for Charlotte Business Journal, The Business Journal in Greensboro, and Triangle Business Journal.

 He was a long-time contributor to The NonProfit Times and was a philanthropy stringer for The New York Times.

 He has written numerous op-ed columns on philanthropy for The News & Observer in Raleigh and writes the “Givers” column for Walter, a city magazine published by The News & Observer.